The lights go down, the audience is quiet.

 Instill this good concert behavior from as early as possible to make your concert much easier to handle.

 2. Use digital resources for preparation and programming

 Gone are the days when you had to spend hours photocopying parts for ensembles and reminding students to bring their music.
 With the digital music teaching resources now available, you and your students can have everything you need wherever you need it.
 Plus, students use apps every day at school and at home.
 Teaching with such a familiar format can help to make learning more relevant to them and more enjoyable.

-The Solfeg.io app has comprehensive music notation and minus one features.
+The Solfeg.io app has comprehensive music notation and minus one feature.
 These enable you to maximize your practice time.
-There are even chord visualizations for guitar, piano, bass and ukulele included.
+There are even chord visualizations for guitar, piano, bass, and ukulele included.
 If students get stuck while practicing, they can often correct their own mistakes.

 3. Make a rehearsal plan and follow it through

 You and your students will all feel better about the end-of-year concert if it is well-rehearsed.
 With so many children or teenagers to get through the production, this is not the time to improvise!

 Create a detailed rehearsal plan.
 Allow plenty of time in the weeks before the concert to practice every aspect of it.
 This includes knowing who will present the concert and who will announce each item.
 Don’t forget to rehearse walking on and off stage.
 This is especially important if you have large ensembles performing.